 These damages cover the costs of present and future medical care, including surgeries and rehabilitative treatment.

-If a victim suffers disability, these damages can cover the costs of altering one’s lifestyle.
+If a victim suffers a disability, these damages can cover the costs of altering one's lifestyle.
 For example, renovating a living space to make it wheel-chair accessible.

 These damages can directly compensate for lost time at work while recovering, or make up for a future loss of earning potential.

 These damages can cover repairs to damaged property, or its replacement.
-Usually, property is valued using the fair market price at the time of the accident.
+Usually, the property is valued using the fair market price at the time of the accident.